Root Canal Therapy

 What are the signs I need a root canal?

-Common signs include severe toothache or throbbing pain, prolonged sensitivity to hot or cold that lingers after the stimulus is removed, darkening or discoloration of a tooth, swelling or tenderness in the surrounding gums, and a persistent pimple-like bump on the gums near a tooth.
-If you are experiencing any of these symptoms, contact us promptly.
+Common signs that a root canal may be needed include a severe toothache or throbbing pain that does not go away, prolonged sensitivity to hot or cold that lingers well after the food or drink is gone, darkening or discoloration of a specific tooth, swelling or tenderness in the surrounding gums, and a persistent pimple-like bump on the gums near a tooth root.
+Sometimes the nerve inside a tooth can die without obvious pain, which is why Dr. Tran checks every tooth carefully at each visit to Peninsula Dentistry.
+If you are experiencing any of these symptoms here in Huntington Beach, contact us promptly at 714-374-8800.
+Early treatment saves the tooth and prevents the infection from spreading to surrounding bone and tissue, which would require more invasive and expensive treatment.

 What happens after a root canal?